EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 We do not pass on any of your details on to third parties.

-I’m a Rest of the World Swinger, how does the UK Handicapping System work?
+I’m a Europe or ROW Fun Swinger, how does the UK Handicapping System work?

 For each score you enter you will be asked to submit the gross score (number of total strokes taken), the par of the course and your handicap.
 The following calculation is then made to work out your golf league points.
 Gross strokes minus handicap = net score.
 Par minus net score = golf league points.